Blackboard Collaborate Ultra is Blackboards’ video conferencing solution / webinar tool. Take a look at our resource on What is A webinar?

 Allow recording downloads makes a down load button available on the recording.
 If you want a recording to be downloadable you have to choose this option before you make the recording.
 You can’t change this setting on the recording afterwards.

-Anonymize chat messages remove the names of the users in the chat window.
-You may want to do this if you are recording a webinar for data protection reasons, but for classroom session to prevent trolling it is not recommended you use this option.
+Anonymise chat messages remove the names of the users in the chat window in the recording.
+You may want to do this if you are recording a webinar for data protection reasons.

 Share their Audio and Share their Video allows student to speak and be seen in a session.
 You would use these option for a collaborative session but not for a webinar with a large number of participants.
 If you don’t use these option you can still invite people to speak by changing their permissions during a session.